gloriahwoang/gloriahwoang.github.io/_posts/2022-12-28-PredictiveModelingForHeartAttacks.md

 ## How does the data look?

-Below is a sample of the data set, consisting of the first 5 rows.
+Below is a sample of the dataset, consisting of the first 5 rows.

 !["Data-Sample"]({{ site.baseurl }}/images/data-first 5-rows.png)